 Want to be a key manager and leader in your organization?
 A part of hiring and developing the critical talent to help an organization thrive and grow?
-If so, the Management Department and its outstanding faculty in two (2) distinct academic programs will help you to gain the critical skills, knowledge and confidence to make a contribution and build a successful career as a manager or human resources professional!
-Undergraduate students studying at CSUSB can choose any one of these as a concentration in the Administration degree, or for non-business students, we offer a Minor in each of the subject areas.
+If so, the Management Department and its outstanding faculty in two (2) distinct academic programs will help you gain the critical skills, knowledge, and confidence to contribute and build a successful career as a manager or human resources professional!
+Undergraduate students studying at CSUSB can choose any of these as a concentration in the Administration degree, or for non-business students, we offer a Minor in each subject area.

 Interested in an Undergraduate Degree in Management or Human Resource Management?

 Any successful career will involve a role in managing people and resources for an organization.
 Effective management is critical for an organization to meet its objectives and for an individual’s career to continue to develop upward.
-Management is not innate – it is skill that can be acquired and developed.
-Our program teaches students the knowledge and skills to productively with other people, build and coordinate capable teams, and assume the challenges and responsibilities of leadership in a global economy.
+Management is not innate but a skill that can be acquired and developed.
+Our program teaches students the knowledge and skills to work productively with others, build and coordinate capable teams, and assume the challenges and responsibilities of leadership in a global economy.

 Human Resource Management Concentration